 All water flow meter types have unique working principles, specific benefits, and costs.
 A water flow meter measures the amount of water flowing through a pipe.
-We have several kinds to choose from, depending on the application, maintenance needs, and budget.
+There are several working principles to choose from, depending on the application, maintenance needs, and budget.

-There are four common water flow meter types: turbine (also called mechanic), vortex, ultrasonic, and magnetic.
+The four most common water flow meter types are turbine (also called mechanic), vortex, ultrasonic, and electromagnetic.
 This article will tell you everything you need to know about them and help you choose one for your application.

 Water flow meter types

 Turbine water flow meter

-The most popular and cheapest way to measure water flow, a turbine flow meter measures the speed of the water running through a pipe with a rotating turbine or piston in it, usually in a propeller, shunt, or paddle wheel design.
+The most popular and cheapest way to measure water flow, a turbine flow meter, measures the speed of the water running through a pipe with a rotating turbine or piston in it, usually in a propeller, shunt, or paddle wheel design.
 The volumetric flow rate of the water is proportional to the speed of the rotating blades.
-Sadly, these meters can clog in dirty or chunky water, such as process water, which increases maintenance costs, so we recommend electromagnetic process flow meters.
+Sadly, these meters can clog in dirty or chunky water, such as process water, which increases maintenance costs, so for those applications, we recommend electromagnetic process flow meters.
 They also don’t work well with low flow.

 Vortex water flow meter

 Vortices are the “swirls” that form as a fluid moves past an object, like river water around a rock or air currents across a wing.
 In a vortex flow meter, a sensor tab flexes from side to side as each vortex flows past, producing a frequency directly proportional to the volumetric flow rate.
 Multivariable vortex meters measure up to five process variables with one connection: volumetric flow rate, mass flow, density, pressure, and temperature.
 Insertion vortex meters work well on very large pipes since you can insert them by hot tapping with a retractor.

 Ultrasonic water flow meter